moletsane2/qa-assessment/README.md

 # Minority Africa Second Stage QA Assessment
-The following assessment will evaluate your understanding of the QA Process and the tools.
-It will also evaluate your communication skills.
+The following assessment will evaluate your understanding of the QA Process and the tools the tools and your ability to assess risk.

 ## Instructions
 1. Start first by forking this repo, all work should be committed to the forked repo.